Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

   This code snippet saves both the fine-tuned model and its associated tokenizer to the directory ./saved_model.
 The fine_tuned_model.save_pretrained('./saved_model') method saves the model weights and configuration to the specified directory, making it possible to reload and use the model at a later time.
 #### 26.)
 Function for stock analysis after fine-tuning
   This code defines a function analyze_stock_after_finetune that performs stock analysis using a fine-tuned model for sentiment analysis of news articles.
 The function takes three parameters: alpha_vantage_api_key, news_api_key, and symbol.
+#### 27.)
+Create UI after fine-tuning
+  This code sets up a user interface to perform stock analysis using input widgets for API keys and stock symbols.
+It initializes text input fields for the Alpha Vantage API key, the News API key, and the stock symbol, along with an output area to display results.

 #### 16.)
 Creating an Interactive UI
   The code uses ipywidgets to create a form where users can input their Alpha Vantage API Key, News API Key, and the stock symbol.